 Morning glory, Ipomoea tricolor, is a frost tender annual climber that bears beautiful, exotic-looking, colourful flowers on fast-growing twining stems clothed with heart-shaped green leaves.
-Morning glory usually has to be grown from seed as ready-grown plants are rarely available.
-The name ‘morning glory’ comes from the plants’ flowering habit – saucer-shaped blooms open early and just for a day, fading by mid-afternoon in hot weather.
+Morning glories usually have to be grown from seed as ready-grown plants are rarely available.
+The name 'morning glory' comes from the plants’ flowering habit – saucer-shaped blooms open early and just for a day, fading by mid-afternoon in hot weather.
 Many flowers are borne in succession, so this plant makes a lovely display for months, flowering through summer and into early autumn.
 The blooms are up to 8cm across and come in a range of varieties and colours of which the best-known is ‘Heavenly Blue’, which bears azure-blue, white-throated flowers, with purple, red, pale blue, and bi-coloured flowers also available.
 Morning glory can grow up to several metres high or can be limited to the height of its support to around 1.5-2m.

 How to grow morning glory

-Sow morning glory seed in early spring and grow on in a warm well-lit spot indoors or in a heated greenhouse.
+Sow morning glory seeds in early spring and grow on in a warm well-lit spot indoors or in a heated greenhouse.
 Harden off young plants before planting in early summer with a suitable support on which to climb.
 Keep evenly moist, feed when in flower, and deadhead to encourage more blooms.
 Pull up and compost plants at the end of the season.

-Where to grow morning glory
+Where to grow morning glory vine

 Morning glory needs plenty of sun and a sheltered site in order to grow well.
 It makes an excellent container plant either outside in the garden or indoors in a conservatory or porch.
 Grow this versatile climber on a range of supports – either free-standing obelisk-type supports, a trellis or next to an established shrub or conifer so the morning glory scrambles through it.